jeshernandez/PiTrac/docs/hardware/V2_Board_Modification.md

 This document describes how to modify the original V2 Connector Board to fix a problem with the strobe not shutting off fully and/or quickly.
 It's pretty hack-y, and involves a bit of small hand-soldering.
 But, it does seem to work pretty well and is relatively inexpensive.

+In order for the V2 board to work correctly, there is also a second modification that will be included in this document, even though the mod is not strictly related to the shut-off problem.
+This second mod involves moving the resistor that is currently in the "R19" position to the previously-empty "R20" position.

 ## The Problem
 The initial version of the V2 Connector Board had an issue where the strobe light would not turn off completely or quickly enough after each pulse.
 This could lead to unwanted light exposure between pulses, which in turn created smearing and poor focus/sharpness of the individual ball images.
 This problem would then degrade the accuracy of the launch monitor, especially in regard to sPin analysis.